Ash Fork School Covid 19 Mitigation Plan

 ARRIVING AT SCHOOL

-One of the best opportunities to keep everyone safe is to stop any unhealthy individuals from getting on the buses or getting to campus.
+One of the best opportunities to keep everyone safe is to stop any unhealthy individuals from getting on the buses or getting on campus.
 The first step in keeping all of us safe is screening your child at home prior to leaving for school.
 Here is a bulleted list of symptoms to look for.

 - fever of 100 degrees or higher, or chills;